 And so, I completed 40 random acts of kindness over the 40 weeks leading up to my birthday...for complete strangers (and a few people I knew) and documented them here to entertain and hopefully inspire others to spread kindness in their lives.

 It was a lot of fun, and a pretty big success!
-The Kindness Countdown Facebook group has grown to over 750 people, all following along for the positive news articles I've continued to share there.
 It inspired my family and I to always keep an eye open for someone needing a helping hand, and a lot of the kind things we did over those 40 weeks have become family traditions and healthy habits.

-Over the next 45 weeks, my family and I will once again be completing acts of kindness to countdown to my 45th birthday (June 30, 2020)!
-But this time it will be bigger and better...45 kind acts we can't wait to share!
+I will once again be completing acts of kindness to countdown to my 50th birthday (June 30, 2025)!
+But this time it will be bigger and better...52 kind acts, an entire year of goodness, a sort of grand finale for this little project I started a decade ago.

 I hope you'll follow along!